 In its prime, National Review bestrode all these factions and kept them talking to each other--even if it was only to disagree.
 Conservative intellectuals didn't only debate the left: they debated each other--in the National Review.
 Today, sniping and backbiting has replaced debate among conservatives, and it happens between conservative institutions and organs of opinion, not within them.

 National Review was largely Republican in its party allegiances, but it wasn't, like so many conservative entities today, out merely to get its people elected: it was out to change a culture.
 And it did.

 Buckley was never one to wear his religious beliefs on his sleeve--it didn't fit his blue blood manner to do so.
 But his favorite episode of "Firing Line" seemed to be his interview with Malcolm Muggeridge on the issue of religious faith.
 He replayed it again and again to the point of tiresomeness.
 Muggeridge was a Christian convert, and an articulate one.
 Muggeridge's intellectual approach to religion obviously appealed to Buckley, and he dubbed him "St. Mug."
-One hopes that he valued more than Muggeridge's delivery.
+One hopes that he valued Muggeridge's belief more than his delivery.

 In my favorite of all Buckley's many newspaper columns, "Pitcairn Lives," about the descendants of the mutiny on the Bounty, who now inhabit one of the world's most secluded islands, Buckley recounted how a friend of his had wanted to visit Pitcairn Island all his life, and finally did, spending "a rapt couple of days" there.
-The tourist ships come into the harbor, and the natives row out their longboat to visit and sell trinkets:
+The tourist ships come into the harbor, and the natives rowed out their longboat to visit and sell trinkets: